lunes, 8 de junio de 2026

 - I have breakfast at 7.

-- I go to the gym in the afternoon.
+- I never go to the gym in the afternoon.

 - I come to class from Monday to Friday.

-- I always go to bed before midnight,
+- I always go to bed after midnight,

 Use these words in a sentence: